fengjixuchui/HyperVisor-Injector/README.md

 - Q: Is there a risk of me using this ? | A: Of course there is as anything public can become detected

 ## what are the benifits with buying the source?
-- the source code will not be a public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods
+- the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods

 - UI Mode ( imgui mode of the injector )
-- dump games + the game pdb
+- dump games + the game pdb ( some games dont work )
-- use detours + minhook
+- you can use detours + minhook
 - decrypt warzone offsets
+- decrypt rainbow 6
-- dump offsets for all listed titles + auto sig maker
+- dump offsets for all titles + auto sig maker
-- choose what format you want x86 / x64
+- choose what injection format you want x86 / x64
-- iat dumper + imports dumper
+- IAT dumper
 - Dump EAC + BE Drivers
 - Anti-Cheat Emulator ( allowing you to do anything you want practically )

 ## purpose of release ?
 i dont have a lot of time since im very busy, another reason being i want to give everyone a chance to step into the internal cheating field and let people have the ability to inject into many anti-cheat protected games without worry.

+future source may be released :)